DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/legend_title.md

 You can customize a legend marker and title as demonstrated in the following example:

 .embedded-demo({ "path": "chart-basic/legend-customization", "showThemeSelector": true })

+## Customize Legend Layout

+Using css styles you can easy to arrange elements relative to each other.

+In the example below demonstrates how to change position legend items and labels using the [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) and class names:

+.embedded-demo({ "path": "layout/legend", "showThemeSelector": true })

+## Customize Title Layout

+There is posibility to change title alignment using class names:

+.embedded-demo({ "path": "layout/title", "showThemeSelector": true })